-We have audited the consolidated financial statements of Pacific Mutual Holding Company and subsidiaries (the "Company"), which comprise the consolidated statements of financial condition as of December 31, 2022 and 2021, and the related consolidated statements of operations, comprehensive loss, equity, and cash flows for the years then ended, and the related notes to the consolidated financial statements (collectively referred to as the "financial statements").
+We have audited the consolidated financial statements of Pacific Mutual Holding Company and subsidiaries (the "Company"), which comprise the consolidated statements of financial condition as of December 31, 2023 and 2022, and the related consolidated statements of operations, comprehensive income (loss), equity, and cash flows for the years then ended, and the related notes to the consolidated financial statements (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023 and 2022, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.